 - Famine in previous generations

-If you ever want to have an opinion on fat again, read Berreby now.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+If you ever want to have an opinion on fat again, read Berreby now.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.